-The Environment in Brazilian Culture: Literature, Cinema and the Arts
+Edited Book - The Environment in Brazilian Culture: Literature, Cinema and the Arts

-This edited book project aims to explore the centrality of the environment in shaping Brazilian culture.
+This book aims to explore the centrality of the environment in shaping Brazilian culture.
 How have different Brazilian cultural productions depicted nature?
 In which ways has the environment determined Brazilian literature, cinema, and the arts?
 How have disparate geographical regions—the Amazon, the Northeast, etc.—been portrayed in Brazilian texts, films and other artworks?
 What are the Brazilian contributions to current debates on critical plant and animal studies, post-humanism and, more broadly, the environmental humanities?
-The project brings together a collection of essays that seek to answer some of these questions and to assess the centrality of the environment in shaping Brazilian literature, cinema and the arts.
+The book brings together a collection of essays that seek to answer some of these questions and to assess the centrality of the environment in shaping Brazilian literature, cinema and the arts.

 Edited Book - Contemporary Brazilian Indigenous Thought and Ecology

 (with Karen Shiratori, Malcolm McNee, Renata Marquez and Wellington Cançado)

 This co-edited book offers a panorama of contemporary Brazilian thought and its relation to ecology.
 Indigenous ontologies and epistemologies consider that there is a continuity between different forms of existence and see the encounter between beings as connections to be negotiated in an incessant cosmopolitics.
 This interdependence between humans and non-humans has decisive consequences for human politics, insofar as, for Indigenous peoples, the link to their ancestral home is key to their lives.
 Indigenous ecological thought can therefore not be separated from the struggle for the demarcation and protection of Indigenous lands faced with the expansion of the extractivist frontier.

 Edited Book - The Amazon River Basin: Extractivism, Indigenous Perspectives and a Politial Aesthetics of Resistance